Vast-Horizon/MATLAB-Shared-Library-Integration-to-CPP/README.md

 Please watch the demo video: https://youtu.be/R8kBlu9kYDE

-.dll, .lib, .h files are generated from a MATLAB function avgFunc.m. mcc -W 'cpplib:FuncLib,all' -T link:lib Func.m
+.dll, .lib, .h files are generated from a MATLAB function avgFunc.m.
+%mcc -W 'cpplib:avgFuncLib,all' -T link:lib avgFunc.m

 main.cpp is the source c++ code for this demonstration.